Russia threatens to block Twitter in a month

 However, some experts have said that the authorities might be seriously considering the possibility of bans this time around.

+Subbotin said Tuesday that Roskomnadzor has the necessary “technical capabilities” to block Twitter, and that the agency doesn’t rule out slowing down or blocking other online platforms if they “violate Russian laws and don’t comply with Roskomnadzor’s demands.”

+In 2018, Roskomnadzor failed to restrict access to the popular messaging app Telegram over its refusal to hand over encryption keys used to scramble messages.
+Last year, the watchdog officially withdrew the demands to block Telegram, which has been widely used despite the ban, including by government institutions.

-Associated Press writer Kelvin Chan in London contributed to this report.
+Associated Press writers Vladimir Isachenkov in Moscow and Kelvin Chan in London contributed to this report.